ucan-wg/delegation/README.md

 In concept there is a "bottom" ability ("none" or "void"), but it is not possible to represent in an ability.
 As it is merely the absence of any ability, it is not possible to construct a capability with a bottom ability.

 # 5 Validation

+FIXME note that validation happens at exection time

 Each capability has its own semantics, which needs to be interpretable by the target resource handler.
 Therefore, a validator MUST NOT reject all capabilities when only one is not understood.